GetStream/stream-chat-react-native/README.md

 yarn add stream-chat-expo
 ```

-Please check [Example](https://github.com/GetStream/stream-chat-react-native/blob/v0.0.6/examples/one/App.js) to see usage of components.
+Please check [Example](https://github.com/GetStream/stream-chat-react-native/blob/v0.0.6/examples/one/App.js) to see usage of the components.

-OR you can swap [this file](https://github.com/GetStream/stream-chat-react-native/blob/v0.0.6/examples/one/App.js) for your `App.js` in root folder with additional following steps:
+OR you can swap [this file](https://github.com/GetStream/stream-chat-react-native/blob/v0.0.6/examples/one/App.js) for your `App.js` in the root folder with additional following steps:

 ```bash
 yarn add react-navigation